 Choosing a backpack based on features

 Perhaps you already have an idea of what kind of volume and weight you plan on carrying in your backpack.
 If this is the case, you might be interested in the features that we have incorporated into our packs.
-The chart below organizes our packs into three different categories; streamlined design, organization and weather resistance.
+The chart above organizes our packs into three different categories; streamlined design, organization and weather resistance.

-- Organization - these packs are designed with a multitude of pockets to help you organize your gear.
+These packs are designed with a multitude of pockets to help you organize your gear.
 The packs that are between 20~30L are excellent choices for day hikes.
 The 30L+ packs are suitable for overnights and multiday trips.

 Choosing a backpack based on volume